eunomia-bpf/nvbit-tutorial/tools/instr_count_cuda_graph/README.md

 ## Benefits for CUDA Graphs Applications

-This tool provides several advantages for applications using CUDA Graphs:

-1. **Accurate profiling**: Get precise instruction counts even for graph-launched kernels
-2. **Per-kernel breakdown**: See which kernels in a graph consume the most instructions
-3. **Repeated execution analysis**: Measure instructions across multiple graph executions
-4. **Optimization guidance**: Identify which kernels to focus on for performance improvement
+This tool provides several advantages for applications using CUDA Graphs: accurate profiling (get precise instruction counts even for graph-launched kernels), per-kernel breakdown (see which kernels in a graph consume the most instructions), repeated execution analysis (measure instructions across multiple graph executions), and optimization guidance (identify which kernels to focus on for performance improvement).

 ## Common CUDA Graphs Patterns